 - have type 2 diabetes, high blood pressure, or heart disease.

-To lose weight it's important to eat less and exercise more.
+To lose weight it's important to eat a balanced, healthy diet and exercise more.
 Signs you are overeating include:

 - You eat so fast you do not really taste the flavours in the food or notice your body signalling that it is full.